 Every year, students from a variety of educational backgrounds at partner universities submit a one-minute video application to Land O’Lakes, Inc.

-Land O’Lakes will select 10 or more exceptional college sophomores to be Emerging Leaders for Food Security.
+Land O’Lakes will select six exceptional college sophomores to be Emerging Leaders for Food Security.

-Emerging Leaders receive a stipend and an 11-week paid summer internship to work with industry experts at Land O’Lakes, Inc.
+Emerging Leaders receive a 12-week paid summer internship to work with industry experts at Land O’Lakes, Inc.

-To learn about hunger, agriculture and sustainability, students travel to key Land O’Lakes locations including headquarters in Minnesota, Washington, D.C. and Land O’Lakes International Development projects in Africa.
+To learn about hunger, agriculture and sustainability, students travel to key Land O’Lakes locations including headquarters in Minnesota, member cooperatives locations, and Land O’Lakes International Development projects in Africa.

-Emerging Leaders present their final projects and recommendations at the end of their internship in August.
+Emerging Leaders present their final projects at the end of their internship in August.

 I hope to take quantitative steps toward increasing food security throughout the world and spread the word about the importance of agriculture and its role in feeding the world.